MicrosoftDocs/win32-pr.de-de/desktop-src/WMP/wmplibiwmpcdromburn-iwmpcdromburn-burnplaylist--vb-and-c.md

 ## <a name="property-value"></a>Eigenschaftswert

-Die **WMPLib. iwmpwiedergabe** -Schnittstelle der zu brennenden Wiedergabeliste.
+Die **WMPLib.IWMPPlaylist-Schnittstelle** der Wiedergabeliste, die zusammengestellt werden soll.

 ## <a name="requirements"></a>Anforderungen